inivekin/abosa/abosa.typ

-Should I assuage ascetic stint when all I've left is tae contend that dust that flies frae back o flint was bright only tae tail end?
+Should I assuage ascetic stint when all I've left is tae contend that dust that flies frae back o flint was bright only tae the tail end?
 The watchful glint would dare compare its weightless wisp tae aeons' sift, an if it's spared through flight midair